When using Performance Analytics with domain separation you can collect domain-specific

 - Breakdown relations

-Copying configuration data
+Copying configuration data between domains

 You can reuse Performance Analytics configurations in multiple domains.
 The

-PADomainUtils API provides functionality that allows system
+PADomainUtils API provides functionality that enables system

 administrators to move or copy Performance Analytics configuration records between